2Toad/Profanity/README.md

 const profanity = new Profanity(options);
 ```

-### wholeWord
+### wholeWord 🔤

-By default this is set to `true`, so profanity only matches on whole words:
+By default, this is set to `true` so profanity only matches on whole words:
 ```JavaScript
 profanity.exists('Arsenic is poisonous but not profane');
 // false